Coarse Yellow Grits

 Gerard Paul at manyeats.com wrote a thorough but concise article about corn that covers the topic quite well.
 Please give it a read here.

 "Stone ground" refers to the mill the corn is ground with.
 That means the corn was ground on a stone burr mill.
 Offhand, I can think of four different kinds of mills: stone burr, hammer, roller, and flail.
 Stone-ground products are ground on a stone burr mill.
-A stone burr mill is not required to mill grits, but they would not be stone-ground grits without.
+A stone burr mill is not required to mill grits, but they would not be stone-ground grits without the stone-burr mill.

 "Stone burr" simply means that the grinding part of the mill is made from stone, i.e., rocks (although some manufacturers use synthetic stones in their mills).
 "Burr" refers to the carvings on the grinding side of the millstones, A flat stone is not as good at grinding as a stone that has been shaped with a pattern to assist in grinding grain (referred to as "grist" by millers).
 This pattern is referred to as "lands" and "furrows."
 Lands are the high spots, and furrows are the low spots.
 These shapes interact to cut the grain into uniform sizes.